NewOp/NonOp logo

 • reviews of contemporary music theater or opera productions that might be of interest to the list at large

-• As can be seen from the list of NewOp/NonOp Sponsors and Attendees, most NewOp/NonOp meetings have been in Europe.
+• As can be seen from the list of NewOp/NonOp Sponsors and Attendees, most NewOp/NonOp meetings had been in Europe.
 A survey in 2004 of the C-Opera subscriber list revealed C-Opera participation from Australia, Canada, Germany, Italy, the Netherlands, the United States, Israel, the United Kingdom, Belgium, Austria, Estonia, Norway, Bulgaria, Brazil, Ecuador, Hungary, Indonesia, Ireland, Iceland, Latvia and Poland.
 There were over 200 subscribers, and the 2004 survey revealed that 68% had attended or planned on attending at least one NewOp/NonOp meeting.

 How do I join C-Opera?